Yes, Keywords Are Still Extremely Important for SEO and Search Engine Rankings.

 For us Muggles, improving SERP rankings translates to getting higher up in Google search results, and ipso facto being clicked and seen by searchers.

 Keywords combined with a timely blog and a catchy title can also make for great engagement and traffic driving fodder on your social channels… results!
-Well, almost….
-The point here is that no matter how good your content, if you want it to reach its full potential and drive organic traffic to your website, you also need it to be found and read by Google and other search engines.
+Well, almost… The point here is that no matter how good your content, if you want it to reach its full potential and drive organic traffic to your website, you also need it to be found and read by Google and other search engines.

 The good news is that search engine optimization (SEO) can be supported by keywords to help your performance, without compromising on creativity or readability.
-A good SEO Keyword strategy can help set you up for success with search engines and make sure all your content – web, blog and otherwise – is working to improving your overall SEO Ranking.
+A good SEO Keyword strategy can help set you up for success with search engines and make sure all your content – web, blog and otherwise – is working to improve your overall SEO Ranking.

 Ironically, the first step most of us take to learn more about SEO is a Google search.
 Cue an overwhelming stream of conflicting information with differing schools of thought and approaches.
 One article might tell you to include keywords in all of the titles and sub-headers, repeat it in the introduction, underline it in the first paragraph and use it as much as possible, while another tells you to avoid all of that and focus on context, creativity and user experience.
 It’s a lot to take in.
 Perhaps the best way to help you navigate all of that is to tell you a story…

-The rise and fall of Black Hat SEO
+The Rise and Fall of Black Hat SEO

 Once upon a time, SEO was a brand new concept and the very first search engines crawled website content for keywords to generate results.
 The content with the most relevant keywords made it to the top.
 “Yipee,” said the businesses and marketers who began to repeat keywords as much as they could, even when it made little sense.
 This wasn’t good news for consumers or search engines.
 People weren’t getting the quality results they needed.
 Google then put forth new algorithms named after numerous animals – Penguin, Panda, and Hummingbird to name a few.
 They were built to crawl content for quality signals like keyword stuffing, duplicate content and content volume or structure.
 “Uh oh,” said those businesses – suddenly they lost all of their search engine juice and a lot of traffic.
 They would have to start all over again.
 The end.